 For everybody that recognizes their reels get plenty wet with salt water, and you don't want to lose the fish of a lifetime to your drag failing when that Sail Fish is running, read on...At the end is a video of a TV segment with Daiwa Reels.

 - Fishing reels are meant to get wet: Don't be afraid to get them wet when you rinse them!
 The pressure coming out of a hose end sprayer or wash station box is not going to harm anything about a fishing reel.

 - Make sure you use a product that DOES NOT emulsify oil: Salts Gone™ does not break down oil.
 Dawn soap breaks down oil.
-You don't want to remove any of the lubrication inside of the reel, or do anything that would dry out lines or gaskets.
+You don't want to remove any of the lubrication inside of the reel or do anything that would dry out lines or gaskets.

 - Do I need to rinse the Salts Gone™ off?: No you don't.
-And if your rinsing a black near shore combo than don't worry about it.
+And if you're rinsing a black near shore combo than don't worry about it.
 If you have your finest brass out than you might want to wipe them off (just to prevent any water spots).

 - Can I dunk them?: Absolutely!
 If that's your preferred method and you only are doing one or two than great!
 If you have a bunch leave them in the rod holders or carrier and it's just quicker to give them a very thorough rinse.